feliciaschulz/MastersThesisProject/README.md

 - DescTools: 0.99.54
 - ggplot2: 3.5.0
 #### Input:
-An intensity data frame from "00_Data/IntensitiesCelltypes/"
+An intensity data frame from "00_Data/IntensitiesCelltypes/" called "*_intensitiesdf.csv"
 #### Output:
 Depends on each function.
 Some output text in the console, some plots, some return data frames.
 If the script is run as-is, for example sourced, the loaded intensity data frame will be winsorized, scaled and then saved to "../00_Data/Normalised/".